All-Time NFL Most Underrated Team

 Teams: Philadelphia Eagles

-Bottom line: Jason Kelce has been one of the dominant offensive linemen in the NFL over the last decade, making four NFL All-Pro teams and helping lead the Philadelphia Eagles to a Super Bowl upset of the New England Patriots.
+Jason Kelce has been one of the dominant offensive linemen in the NFL over the last decade, making four NFL All-Pro teams and helping lead the Philadelphia Eagles to a Super Bowl upset of the New England Patriots.
+He may have played himself off of this list by leading the Eagles back to the Super Bowl following the 2022 regular season, but offensive linemen are perpetually underrated so it's all good.

 The whole story is kind of amazing considering he started his college career at the University of Cincinnati as a running back.
 Kelce's brother, Kansas City Chiefs tight end Travis Kelce, is one of the all-time greats at his position and a Hall of Fame lock.